cryptool-org/cryptool1/readme-source.txt

      - to offer a links to a scientific source for deeper information.
      - to describe the according RFC, PKCS, ... standard if there is any.

-e) If you implement a method please make sure that your method reflects the options within the menu "Optionen \ Textoptionen" [Options \ Text Options] and reacts properly to changes made there.
+f) If you implement a method please make sure that your method reflects the options within the menu "Optionen \ Textoptionen" [Options \ Text Options] and reacts properly to changes made there.
    If the options within the options dialogs (like the alphabet used, the way to deal with formats, ...) are not enough, you also can make enhancements within the options dialogs.

-f) When developing new code, try to separate different functionalities: so please act according to the MVC-principle (model-view-controller).
+g) When developing new code, try to separate different functionalities: so please act according to the MVC-principle (model-view-controller).